DerPavlov/Cannons/FEATURES.md

 --------------
 - ProjectilePiercingEvent is now cancellable
 - New CannonLinkFiringEvent to handle linked cannons operations
+- New CannonLinkAimingEvent to handle linked cannons aiming
 - You can now get more data from CannonDestroyEvent, which execute when cannons are broken too
 - New CannonPreLoadEvent
 - New CannonRenameEvent